 Recommended by Elisa from France Bucket List

-In summer, the lavender fields of Provence, in Southern France, are one of the top destinations to visit in Europe.
+In summer, the lavender fields of Provence are one of the top destinations to visit in Europe, and unique landmarks in France.
 The views of the blue-violet fields are amazing, plus they smell so good!

-There are many areas with lavender fields in Provence, and the blooming period depends on the altitude and the weather conditions during the previous months.
-However, it is safe to say that you can see lavender in Provence between mid-June to mid-August.
+There are many areas with lavender fields in Provence, and the blooming period depends on the altitude and the weather conditions, but it is safe to say that you can see lavender in Provence between mid-June to mid-August.

 In addition to the lavender fields, you may want to visit a museum dedicated to lavender (there are different museums of this type in the area) to know the history of lavender growing and its use and buy some unique lavender-based gifts.